18 Feb

 13. Label Boxes and Heavy Items

-Your movers are likely to be carrying several loads (belonging to multiple families) in their truck.
+Your Stittsville movers are likely to be carrying several loads (belonging to multiple families) in their truck.
 Make sure your boxes won’t get lost in the shuffle.
 For safety’s sake, label each one with your name, new address, and phone number.

 14. Hold Onto Valuables